Have you ever heard about the Gerd condition? What makes it hurt and what helps most? Did you know there is a Gerd diet that helps?

-Combine this with 1 whole egg and 2 egg whites and a cucumber and you’ll get all the necessary micro and macronutrients.
+Combine this with 1 whole egg and 2 egg whites and cucumber and you’ll get all the necessary micro and macronutrients.

 A little tip here is to be careful with oatmeals.
 As you have read they have many benefits.
-However, they can quickly become not a good choice if we put too much sugar.
+Nevertheless, they can quickly become not a good choice if we put too much sugar.
 They will have higher calories and won’t be so healthy anymore.

 In numbers it will look like this:

 If you don’t know how we count calories and macros this is a simple explanation.

 1 gram of carbs has also 4 calories